cambridge-cares/TheWorldAvatar/Agents/TravellingSalesmanAgent/README.md

 #### Input specification

-1) `function` - The use case scenario to run the isochrones.
+1) `function` - The use case scenario to run the travelling salesman problem.

 #### Urban Resilience Planning (UR)